JohnKeysCloud/timecapsuleny.io_v2/README.md

 Powered by Cyclone Studios, this site is designed to provide the visual concept representing the community to be established.

 internalFramework
+vanilla EVERYTHING
-vanilla HTML // vanilla CSS (FLEXBOX) // vanilla JS
+HTML // CSS (Lots-A-Flexbox) // JS

+Mobile UN-friendly at the moment but I'm working on it :)

 HANDWRITTEN WITH LOVE